 Whether it’s a quick question about how to grind coffee beans or an in-depth research question on the best ERP system to implement, people are searching for answers.

-And that paves the way for you to step in and provide the best possible answers, and at the same time, introduce people to your product or affiliate offer.
+And that paves the way for you to step in and provide the best possible answers, and at the same time, introduce people to your product, service or affiliate offer.

 But how do you know what questions people are asking?
 Well, that’s what this post is all about.

-Because I’m going to show you four quick ways that you can scale your question-based keyword research and start ranking for these terms.
+Because I’m going to show you four quick methods that I use to find loads of quality question-based keyword opportunities.

 Why Question-Based Keywords Can Be a Goldmine

-Question-based keywords can be an absolute goldmine for a couple of reasons:
+Question-based keywords can be valuable for a couple of reasons: